This page was updated on 14 January 2021. To view changes, please see page updates

 When you hold a position of authority, people inevitably expect you to treat adaptive challenges as if they were technical—to provide a remedy that will restore equilibrium with the least amount of pain and in the shortest amount of time.
 That puts an enormous amount of pressure to have an answer rather than raise (and sit with) the really tough questions.
 (Heifetz, 1994) Being rigorous in searching for solutions with carers and children, and critically reflecting on our work is key when working through adaptive challenges.

-Examples of technical problems about placements may include:
+Examples of technical problems in a care arrangement include:

 - How do you refer a family/child to a service?